curl/curl/docs/libcurl/opts/CURLOPT_SSL_VERIFYHOST.md

 connection fails.
 Simply put, it means it has to have the same name in the certificate as is in the URL you operate against.

-Curl considers the server the intended one when the Common Name field or a Subject Alternate Name field in the certificate matches the hostname in the URL to which you told Curl to connect.
+curl considers the server the intended one when the Common Name field or a Subject Alternate Name field in the certificate matches the hostname in the URL to which you told curl to connect.

 When the *verify* value is 0, the connection succeeds regardless of the names in the certificate.
 Use that ability with caution,

 This option controls checking the server's certificate's claimed identity.
-The separate CURLOPT_SSL_VERIFYPEER(3) options enables/disables verification that the sertificate is signed by a trusted Certificate Authority.
+The separate CURLOPT_SSL_VERIFYPEER(3) options enables/disables verification that the certificate is signed by a trusted Certificate Authority.

 WARNING: disabling verification of the certificate allows bad guys to man-in-the-middle the communication without you knowing it.
 Disabling